stfalcon-studio/swipeable-button/README.md

 swipeableButton.checkedIcon = ContextCompat.getDrawable(this, R.drawable.ic_done_black)
 swipeableButton.uncheckedIcon = ContextCompat.getDrawable(this, R.drawable.ic_pause_black)
 ```
-If you want to change the state programmatically with animation you should use `setSwipeButtonState` method.
+If you want to change the state programmatically with animation you should use `setSwipeButtonState` method:
 ```
 animateBtn.setOnClickListener {
    swipeButton.setSwipeButtonState(!swipeableButton.isChecked)